 - Teams may consist of 4-H, FFA or 4-H/FFA - The Senior Division may have member(s) from lower grades, but that team must compete in the division in which the oldest member qualifies. - 2.
-Contestants and/or teams must pre-register for the Beef Fitting Contest 30 minutes prior to start time. - 3.
+Contestants and/or teams must pre-register for the Fitting Contest 30 minutes prior to start time. - 3.
 Contestants must begin with a clean, dry, undressed animal.
-Animal (heifer or steer) must be owned and entered in the Georgia State Heifer or Steer Show by the contestant. - 4.
+Animal must be owned and entered in the GeorgiaState Show by a member of the team. - 4.
 Contestants may use any legal grooming aid and/or equipment, including but not limited to: grooming chutes, blowers, clippers, brushes, combs, adhesives, foams, etc. Power will be limited!
 Contestants may need to supply a generator that will run their grooming equipment. - 5.
 Contestants may not receive help or advice from anyone during the contest.
 They cannot have any communication with anyone except the judges or their team members during the contest. - 6.
-Judging will be done by volunteer judges selected by the heifer/steer show committee. - 7.
+Judging will be done by volunteer judges selected by the show committee. - 7.
 Judges may question contestants regarding their knowledge, abilities, equipment, procedures, etc. - 8.
-Judging is based on 100% grooming (no showmanship). - 9.
-Contestants will have a maximum of 45 minutes.
+Judging is based on 100% grooming (no showmanship). - Contestants will have a maximum of 45 minutes.
 The contest will begin promptly at 4:00 p.m.
 Please have equipment set up before then.

-2023 STATE BREEDING EWE SHOW (General Rules on Pages 3-6 Apply to This Show)
+2024 STATE BREEDING EWE SHOW (General Rules on Pages 3-6 Apply to This Show)